maschmi/maschmi.github.io/_posts/2025-08-31-rottenOnion.md

 A doable way could include reloading the data first, then mapping the domain entity or only the changes to the persistence model.
 Most likely, the ORM will have kept the persistence entity in a first level cache as long as the transaction is open.
 No extra database call will be issued.
-While this is a solvable problem, it need thought to it.
+While this is a solvable problem, it need to put some thought into it.
 And it makes splitting domain and persistence entity harder to defend and also harder to do.

 ## Alternatives